projg2/python-guide/interpreter.rst

 1. The interpreter is added to ``~arch`` for initial testing.
 At this point, packages can not declare support for the implementation yet.

+   New CPython releases enter this stage when upstream releases the first alpha version.
+Since the feature set is not stable yet, it is premature to declare the package compatibility with these versions.

 2. The new Python target is added.
 It is initially stable-masked, so only ``~arch`` users can use it.
 At this point, packages start being tested against the new target and its support starts being declared in ``PYTHON_COMPAT``.

+   CPython releases enter this stage when the first beta release is made.
+These versions are not fully stable yet either and package regressions do happen between beta releases but they are stable enough for initial testing.

 3. When ready, the new interpreter is stabilized.
 The target is not yet available for stable users, though.

+   CPython releases enter this stage roughly 30 days after the first stable release (i.e. X.Y.0 final) is made.
+This is also the stage where PyPy3 releases are in Gentoo for the time being.

 4. The stable-mask for the target is removed.
 For this to happen, the inconsistencies in stable graph need to be addressed first via stabilizing newer versions of packages.

+   CPython releases enter this stage after the interpreter is marked stable on all architectures and all the packages needed to clear the stable depenendency graph are stable as well.

 5. Over time, developers are repeatedly asked to push testing packages for the new target forward and stabilize new versions supporting it.